rohandave1988/BigdataPOC/README.md

 (89483834, '1000', 'Transferred', 'evelin@xyz.com', 'Credit','1329995431', '2017-07-10 12:30:32'),
 (6535355, '4000', 'Error', 'elwood@xyz.com', 'Debit','1833883231', '2017-07-10 12:30:32');

 2.)
-Open the Hbase shell using the following command:- hbase shell
+Open the Hbase shell using the following command and create a table:- hbase shell

 3.)
 Run the below mentioned command in Hbase shell:- create ‘transaction’,’transaction_details’

 4.)
-Open a separate terminal and use this import command to insert data in Hbase in a separate command window:- sqoop import --connect jdbc:mysql://localhost/transaction --username root --password cloudera --table transaction --hbase-table transaction --column-family transaction_details --hbase-row-key transactionid -m 1
+Open a separate terminal and use this import command to insert data in Hbase in a separate command window:-

+sqoop import --connect jdbc:mysql://localhost/transaction --username root --password cloudera --table transaction --hbase-table transaction --column-family transaction_details --hbase-row-key transactionid -m 1

 5.)
 Run the below mentioned command in Hbase Shell to check whether the data has been imported in the Hbase:-